getdebrief/slashauth-react/README.md

 # /Auth React

 /auth is the easiest way to provide login and token gating to your web3 app!
 Get started in less than 5 minutes.
-Read more in (https://docs.slashauth.xyz)[our docs].
-Or if you want to talk with real people join [https://discord.gg/9cuDEUcpRD](our discord).
+Read more in [our docs](https://docs.slashauth.xyz).
+Or if you want to talk with real people join [our discord](https://discord.gg/9cuDEUcpRD).

 ## Features